aolney/ct-modular-book/docs/06-fun-mod-generators.md

 Try to implement PWM with an LFO using the button in Figure \@ref(fig:pwm-lfo-vco-scope).
 If you hook up the VCO square wave to a scope, you can see the resulting waveshape.
 The LFO frequency and the PWM depth knobs give control over the speed of the PWM and the depth (i.e. the range of duty cycles covered), respectively.
+As you listen to the result of PWM, take note of the changes in the harmonics.
+Square waves have only odd harmonics, but pulse waves more generally have every nth harmonic removed, where n is the denominator of the duty cycle of the wave.
+For example, a square wave with a 50% duty cycle (1/2) has every 2nd harmonic removed, a pulse wave with a 33% duty cycle (1/3) has every 3rd harmonic removed, and so on.
+Therefore PWM, by modulating the duty cycle, is continuously adding and removing harmonics as the duty cycle changes.

 (ref:pwm-lfo-vco-scope) [Virtual modular](https://cardinal.olney.ai) for implementing pulse width modulation (PWM) using a low frequency oscillator (LFO).